Elizabeth Clarke Wolstenholme-Elmy: Works

 The British Library holds her papers and those of the Guardianship of Infants Act and the Women's Emancipation Union.

-Wolstenholme wrote poetry as well.
+Wolstenholme also wrote poetry.
 'The Song of the Insurgent Women' was published on 14 November 1906 and (as Ignota) War Against War in South Africa' on 29 December 1899, shortly after the start of the Second Boer War.

 Posthumous recognition

 A blue plaque was installed at her home, Buxton House, by the Congleton Civic Society.
 It reads Elizabeth Wolstenholme-Elmy 1839–1918 Campaigner for social, legal and political equality for women lived here 1874–1918 (citing "1839" as Wolstenholme-Elmy's year of birth, but other sources cite 1833).

 Her name and image, and those of 58 other women's suffrage supporters, are etched on the plinth of the statue of Millicent Fawcett in Parliament Square, London, which was unveiled in 2018.

 In April 2021, a new Congleton linkroad was named Wolstenholme Elmy Way in honour of Elizabeth and her husband, Benjamin.

 A charity was set up in Congleton in 2019 to raise her profile.
 Elizabeth's Group raised funds to create a statue in Wolstenhome's memory.
 It was designed by sculptor Hazel Reeves and unveiled by Baroness Hale of Richmond on International Women's Day, 8 March 2022.